mozerpol/NotesFromLearning/q_and_a/README.md

 and output pins on the FPGA device
 - Resource Constraints: These limitations specify the usage of specific FPGA resources, such as DSP blocks, memory blocks, and lookup tables (LUTs)

+10. How do you debug and troubleshoot issues in an FPGA design?
+- Use a simulator to validate the functionality of design, simulate different test cases
+- Review RTL code for any syntax errors, incorrect connections, or logic issues
+- Ask on forum